 Building a C#, F#, or Visual Basic Project

-Travis CI support for C#, F#, and Visual Basic is currently in beta and may be removed or altered at any time.
-If you run into any problems, please report them in the Travis CI issue tracker and cc @joshua-anderson @akoeplinger @nterry.
+C#, F#, and Visual Basic support is community-supported in Travis CI.
+If you run into any problems, please report them in the Travis CI issue tracker and cc @joshua-anderson, @akoeplinger and @nterry.

 The setup for C#, F#, and Visual Basic projects looks like this: